Utsavojha2/cloudstack-frontend/README.md

 - Set up integration and unit tests with Jest and React Testing Library
 - Signup/Login UI design
 - Authentication integration with Node.js
-- Feed UI design (IN PROGRESS)
+- Feed UI
-- Setup End to end tests with Cypress (IN PROGRESS)
+- Image upload with Cloudinary

 ## Learn More